-This section describes running the design example in the IGLOO2 Evaluation Kit board using the M2GL090TS-FG484 device:
+The following steps describes how to run the design example on the IGLOO2 Evaluation Kit board using the M2GL090TS-1FGG484 device:

-1. Connect the power supply to the IGLOO2 Evaluation Kit board.

-- 2. Plug the FlashPro4 ribbon cable into connector J5 (JTAG Programming Header) on the IGLOO2 Evaluation Kit board. - 3.
+- 1. Connect the power supply to the IGLOO2 Evaluation Kit board. - 2.
+Plug the FlashPro4 ribbon cable into connector J5 (JTAG Programming Header) on the IGLOO2 Evaluation Kit board. - 3.
 Connect the mini USB cable between the FlashPro4 and the USB port of the PC. - 4.
-Connect one end of the USB mini-B cable to the J18 connector provided on the IGLOO2 Evaluation Kit board.
-Connect the other end of the USB cable to the host PC.
-Make sure that the USB to UART bridge drivers are automatically detected (can be verified in the Device Manager). - 5.
-If USB to UART bridge drivers are not installed, download and install the drivers from www.microsemi.com/soc/documents/CDM_2.08.24_WHQL_Certified.zip. - 6.
+Connect the host PC to the J18 connector using the USB min-B cable.
+Ensure that the USB to UART bridge drivers are automatically detected (can be verified in the Device Manager). - 5.
+If USB to UART bridge drivers are not installed, download and install the drivers from www.microsemi.com/soc/documents/CDM\2.08.24\WHQL\Certified.zip. - 6.
 Start a HyperTerminal session with 57600 baud rate, 8 data bits, 1 stop bit, no parity, and no flow control.
-If the computer does not have the HyperTerminal program, any free serial terminal emulation program such as PuTTY or Tera Term can be used.
+Use other serial terminal emulation programs such as PuTTY or Tera Term if HyperTerminal is not available.
 Refer to Configuring Serial Terminal Emulation Programs Tutorial for configuring HyperTerminal, Tera Term, or PuTTY. - 7.
-Program the IGLOO2 Evaluation Kit board with the provided STAPL file (refer to "Appendix A Design and Programming Files" on page 20) using FlashPro4.
+Program the IGLOO2 Evaluation Kit board with the provided STAPL file (refer to "Appendix A: Design and Programming Files" on page 22) using FlashPro4.